dbgid/DBG-ID-Chromium-Termux/README.md

 # DBG ID Chromium Termux

-inspired or ported from [Seledroid](https://github.com/luanon404/seledroid/tree/main/seledroid).
+inspired and ported to golang from [Seledroid](https://github.com/luanon404/seledroid/tree/main/seledroid).

 This module provides a Termux/Pydroid-oriented Android Chromium WebDriver client for: